 Central bank digital currencies are not digital cash.
 They are programmable monetary infrastructure.
 The architectural decisions being made by central banks on CBDC design will reshape the relationship between commercial banks and central banks in ways that are not reversible.

-The fragmentation of global payment systems along geopolitical lines is creating parallel infrastructure.
-SWIFT coexists with CIPS and BRICS Pay.
+The fragmentation of global payment systems along structural lines is creating parallel infrastructure.
+SWIFT coexists with CIPS and emerging alternative settlement rails.
 Institutions operating across multiple monetary blocs need structural intelligence on how to position within multiple systems simultaneously.

 AI-driven execution, algorithmic market-making, and autonomous trading systems are creating new forms of systemic risk that existing circuit breaker and market structure governance frameworks were not designed to address.
 The structural governance of AI in market microstructure is an active architectural question.